-- □ The Start menu is where you go to start programs or find files. - □ You can use wild cards to search for files. - □ There are short cuts such as right-click and double-click that can save you work. - □ File, Save allows you to save updates to a file and File, Save As allows you to make a copy of a file. - □ You can change the size and location of windows as well as panels within windows. - □ The SolidWorks window has a Graphics Area that shows 3D representations of your models.
+- □ The Start menu is where you go to start programs or find files. - □ There are short cuts such as right-click and double-click that can save you work. - □ File, Save allows you to save updates to a file and File, Save As allows you to make a copy of a file. - □ You can change the size and location of windows as well as panels within windows. - □ The SolidWorks window has a Graphics Area that shows 3D representations of your models.